Yerevan dialect: History

 The historical dialect spoken in Yerevan was usually referred to as Araratian, because Yerevan is located in the Ararat plain.
-The Araratian dialect was widespread, with rich vocabulary and pronunciation similar to the Classical Armenian.
+The Araratian dialect was widespread, with rich vocabulary and pronunciation similar to Classical Armenian.
 These factors gave the dialect of the future Armenian capital a special status.
 It was used as a basis for the literary Eastern Armenian language.
-According to Prof. Gevorg Jahukyan, the Araratian dialect had received a dominant position due to geographic, historical, linguistic reasons and was used for inter-dialectal communication.
+According to Gevorg Jahukyan, the Araratian dialect gained a dominant position due to geographic, historical, linguistic reasons and was used for inter-dialectal communication.

-Khachatur Abovian who is considered the founder of the modern Eastern Armenian literary language, wrote in Araratian dialect as he was born in Kanaker, a village near Yerevan then and a district of Yerevan now.
+Khachatur Abovian, who is considered the founder of the modern Eastern Armenian literary language, wrote in the Araratian dialect as he was born in Kanaker, a village near Yerevan (now a district of the city).
 Abovian's famous 1841 novel Wounds of Armenia is the first recognized work in modern Eastern Armenian.
-The Araratian dialect was later contributed by Mesrop Taghiadian (1803–1858), and alumni of Lazaryan School, Nersisyan School, and several Shushi schools, including Gevorg Akhverdian (1818-1861), Kerovbe (1833–1889) and Raphael Patkanian (1830–1892), but it is widely acknowledged that the Araratian dialect was "made perfect" by Khachatur Abovian.
+Other authors contributed to the making of the Araratian dialect into a literary vernacular, such as Mesrop Taghiadian (1803–1858), and alumni of Lazaryan School, Nersisyan School, and several Shusha schools, including Gevorg Akhverdian (1818-1861), Kerovbe (1833–1889) and Raphael Patkanian (1830–1892), but it is widely acknowledged that the Araratian dialect was "made perfect" by Khachatur Abovian.

 Area spoken

 According to prominent Armenian linguist Hrachia Adjarian's Classification des dialectes arméniens, in early 20th century the Yerevan dialect was spoken chiefly in the towns of Yerevan, Nork, Kanaker, Ejmiatsin, Oshakan and Ashtarak.
-Adjarian points out the fact that the Yerevan dialect was also spoken in the Havlabar district of Tiflis and in the Iranian city of Tabriz.
+Adjarian points out the fact that the Yerevan dialect was also spoken in the Havlabar district of Tiflis (Tbilisi) and in the Iranian city of Tabriz.

-According to Prof. Laribyan, the dialect was also spoken in the Vayots Dzor, Nor Bayazet, Lori and Spitak districts and formerly in Surmali and Kaghzvan.
-Prof. Haykanush Mesropyan of the Armenian State Institute of Linguistics claims that Lori is the largest region where the Araratian dialect is spoken.
+According to linguist Ararat Gharibyan, the dialect was also spoken in the Vayots Dzor, Nor Bayazet, Lori and Spitak districts and formerly in Surmalu and Kaghzvan.
+Haykanush Mesropyan claims that Lori is the largest region where the Araratian dialect is spoken.
 The Araratian dialect was not and is not homogeneous but has sub-dialects that can be distinguished locally within the dialect area.
 The Yerevan sub-dialect of the Araratian dialect was chiefly spoken in the neighborhoods and villages of Kanaker, Arinj, Jrvezh, Nork and Kond.
 Yerevan's Nork district, which was a separate village until the 1920s, was considered the cradle of the Yerevan dialect.

 The Araratian dialect has been relatively stable throughout the history, although the dialect had some influence in Lori (from Karabakh and Tiflis) and Gavar (from Mush).
 Bayazet variant usually considered a sub-dialect, although some linguists argued it was a distinct dialect.